What if the name on a NPI record doesn’t match the doctor you’re trying to find?

 The registry will spit out a list.
 Look for entries that match:

 If you see multiple Steven Roberts entries, compare the NPI numbers.
-The one that starts with “609” is the one you’re after And that's really what it comes down to..
+The one that starts with “609” is the one you’re after That's the whole idea..

 4. Click the NPI for Full Details